labzero/bootleg/README.md

  * [Phoenix support](https://hexdocs.pm/bootleg/reference/phoenix.html)
  * [Contributing](https://github.com/labzero/bootleg/blob/master/CONTRIBUTING.md)

-**Bootleg** is a simple set of commands that attempt to simplify building and deploying Elixir applications.
-The goal of the project is to provide an extensible framework that can support many different deployment scenarios with one common set of commands.
+**Bootleg** is an Elixir application that attempts to simplify the building and deploying of Elixir application releases.
+The goal of this project is to provide an extensible framework that can support many different deployment scenarios with one common set of commands.

-Out of the box, Bootleg provides remote build and remote server automation for your [Distillery](https://github.com/bitwalker/distillery) releases.
-Bootleg assumes your project is committed into a **git** repository and some of the build steps use this assumption to handle code within the build process.
-If you are using another source control management (SCM) tool please consider contributing to Bootleg to add additional support.

 ## Installation

+Add [Distillery](https://github.com/bitwalker/distillery) and Bootleg as dependencies to `mix.exs`:

 ```
 def deps do